Innovation in Healthcare: Why More of the Same is Not the Answer

 Tom X. Lee, MD, MBA, founded tech-enabled primary care pioneer One Medical in 2007.
 With over $180 million in funding to date, One Medical is one of the more well-capitalized primary care innovators in the space.
 Previously, Tom served as chief medical officer of Epocrates, which was acquired by athenahealth in 2013.

 Vivek Garg, MD, MBA, leads growth strategy, product development, and implementation for CareMore Health System.
-A subsidiary of Anthem and leader in care delivery innovation nationally, CareMore serves high-risk Medicare and Medicaid patients across ten states.
+A subsidy of Anthem and leader in care delivery innovation nationally, CareMore serves high-risk Medicare and Medicaid patients across ten states.
 Previously, Vivek was the Director of Medical Operations and Medical Director at Oscar Insurance.

 J. Nwando Olayiwola, MD, MPH, FAAFP